NISRA-Tech-Lab/71-ssb-pcos/README.md

 -   After knitting report:

-    -   QA the report and make any necessary changes.
+    -   QA the report and make any necessary changes in the Rmd document itself.
     -   Ensure that all automated text makes sense.

--   Knit updated `report.Rmd` for final draft.
+-   Knit updated `public-awareness-of-and-trust-in-official-statistics-northern-ireland-YYYY.Rmd` for final draft.

--   Run `excel tables/run_excel_tables.R` script.

 ## Onloading a new user

 ### Git

-For more information on Git look at the [RAP Skeleton Git infomation section](https://github.com/NISRA-Tech-Lab/rap-skeleton?tab=readme-ov-file#storing-your-r-project-in-a-github-repository)
+For more information on Git see the [RAP Skeleton Git infomation section](https://github.com/NISRA-Tech-Lab/rap-skeleton?tab=readme-ov-file#storing-your-r-project-in-a-github-repository)

-Enter the following lines of code in the R terminal:
+Enter the following lines of code in the R terminal (one at a time, pressing Enter after each line):

 ```
 git config --global http.sslVerify false